Early Childhood Education

 - Prerequisite:None.

-This course introduces strategies that teachers and parents can use to help young children develop social and emotional skills.
+This course introduces strategies that teachers can use to help young children develop social and emotional skills.
 It examines theories, research, and practical applications for teachers in early childhood classrooms and parents at home.
-Developmental stages of children's behavior, positive discipline techniques, and promotion of social-emotional skills are also covered.
+The course emphasizes how the adults' perceptions, experiences, and behavior influence child behaviors and also play a role in how adults respond to child behavior.
+Developmental stages of children's behavior, positive guidance techniques, and promotion of social-emotional skills are also covered.

 Student Learning Outcomes